MichaelR-DS/Retail_Customer_Segmentation/README.md

 #Retail Customer Segmentation

-* Analysed sales data from over over 500,000 transactions from an online store
+In this project I analysed sales data from over over 500,000 transactions from an online store.
+I perform EDA on after cleaning the data and focus on customer metrics.
+I use K-means to cluster each customer into 4 categories and make recommendations on how to retain this category in the future.
-*

 # Dependencies